-- Tailored programme of study in English, Maths, Science and Humanities. - Colourful Semantics and Shape Coding to support vocabulary development and syntax. - 1:1 or small group precision teaching of vocabulary through pre and post learning sessions. - Units of sound and Oxford Reading Tree for phonics. - Positive Pals, Social Thinking and Zones of Regulation for social skills development. - Exam access arrangements when required. - In addition, pupils have regular access to Speech and Language Therapy, Occupational Therapy and Music Therapy and an experienced Teaching Assistants specialising in developmental language disorder to support their progress.
+- Tailored programme of study in English, Maths, Science and Humanities. - Colourful Semantics and Shape Coding to support vocabulary development and syntax. - 1:1 or small group precision teaching of vocabulary through pre and post learning sessions. - Units of sound and Oxford Reading Tree for phonics. - Positive Pals and Zones of Regulation for social skills lessons. - Range of SLCN resources e.g. Elklan: 'Secondary Language Builders'. - Exam access arrangements when required. - In addition to pupils having regular access to a Speech and Language Therapist and an experienced Teaching Assistant specialising in language to support their progress.

-The provision is reviewed regularly to assess whether the child is making progress and amended accordingly.
-We are passionate about providing person-centred learning pathways which will lead to long-term outcomes, such as life skills, social communication skills and career progression are integrated into the curriculum.
+These will be reviewed regularly to assess whether the child is making progress and amended accordingly.
+We are passionate about providing person-centred learning pathways which will lead to long-term outcomes, such as life skills, social communication skills and career progression.
 In addition to adapting resources and equipment so it's communication friendly, we also work on enhancing pupils' 'learning to learn' skills, such as: listening to others, debating, presenting to an audience and peer assessment.
 In literacy, there is small group teaching to enable pupils' to develop reading, writing and communication skills.
 In general, we deliver the curriculum using a range of SEN-friendly approaches, such as the use of visuals and multi-sensory activities (communication friendly strategies).
 We use ICT to support multi-sensory learning and also engage with activities like gardening and cooking to enhance life skills, communication and independence, as well as social skills and interpersonal skills.